Dairy goat breeds range in size from miniature to standard size milk produces weighing in at well over 100 pounds.

-While cows are the most popular dairy animal in the United States, goat milk has become increasingly popular in recent years – especially among folks who suffer from lactate issues.
+While cows are the most popular dairy animal in the United States, goat milk has become increasingly popular recently – especially among folks who suffer from lactate issues.

 During the early years of the 1900s, the dairy goat industry in the United States went through a period of intense growth as some top dairy goat breeds arrived in America from Europe.

 One of the reasons the demand for goat milk has grown so substantially in recent years, in addition to cow milk allergy issues, is the growing trend for natural health and beauty products.

 Nubian goats are easy to identify by their long floppy bell-shaped ears.
 This dairy goat breed is of mixed African, European, and Asian origin.

 Nubian goats have fine and short hair that boasts a glossy sheen.
 This dairy goat breed comes in a vast array of both solid colors and patterns.
 They produce roughly two to three quarts of milk per day.

 Alpine goats are among the largest of all prime dairy goat breeds.
 They have extremely erect ears in sharp contrast with Nubian dairy goats.

-Alpine goats are known to be hardy in virtually any climate and have short to medium length hair.
-Coloring ranges from all white to white with blotches or markings in an array of common goat earth tone shades.
+Alpine goats are known to be hardy in virtually any climate and have short to medium-length hair.
+Coloring ranges from all-white to white with blotches or markings in an array of common goat earth tone shades.

-Alpine nanny goats produce between 135 pounds up to slightly over 2,000 pounds of butterfat rich milk per year.
+Alpine nanny goats produce between 135 pounds up to slightly over 2,000 pounds of butterfat-rich milk per year.

 This dairy goat breed was created in California during the late 1920s.
 LaMancha goats are known to be docile and boast a friendly demeanor.

 They can produce up to three quarts of milk per day.
 Some LaMancha dairy goats can produce milk for up to 24 months without a need to be bred again.
-They come in an array of common goat colors and have a short and glossy coat.

-- Nigerian Dwarf Goats
+Nigerian Dwarf Goats

 The Nigerian Dwarf arrived in the United States from Africa alongside Pygmy goats that were making the trip as feeder animals for some large cats being delivered to American zoos.

 They were initially nothing more than a popular petting zoo attraction until separated into distinct breeds and cultivated for meat and dairy purposes by two female local goat keepers.

-Nigerian dwarf goats have a short to medium hair that is rather coarse.
+Nigerian dwarf goats have short to medium hair that is rather coarse.
 They come in an array of common goat earth tone colors, but brown tends to be a prominent coloring.

 The coat of members of this dairy goat breed often sport two white stripes down their faces and legs.
 Sometimes a triangular shape in a white to cream shade is present on the sides of their tail.

 Toggenburg nanny goats typically produce up to six pounds of milk per day.
 Like the Saanen, Alpine, and Oberhasli, Toggenburg dairy goats are extremely cold climate hardy.

-These quality dairy goats are often black, but a light to deep red is not only more common, but preferred by keepers who want to show or register their goats.
+These quality dairy goats are often black, but light to deep red is not only more common but preferred by keepers who want to show or register their goats.

-Oberhasli nanny goats typically produce between one half to one and a half gallons of milk per day.
+Oberhasli nanny goats typically produce between one-half to one and a half gallons of milk per day.

 Members of this breed are often white or a light cream color with tiny spots of colored peppering in their hair – but this type of hair is not favored by breeders who show their goats.

 Due to the large milk production capabilities of this breed, along with their docile and sociable nature, members of the Saanen breed are becoming more popular on medium homesteads and large ranches, alike.

-The Sable dairy goats is often incorrectly referenced as a cross-breed, but it is not.
+The Sable dairy goat is often incorrectly referenced as a cross-breed, but it is not.
 These stout milkers were created from distinctive breeding with white Saneen goats that are deemed a formal breed in their own right.

 Sable goats can range in color from white to cream, tan, and even black.

-The first Sable dairy goats arrived in the United States at the same time as their Saneen peers – on the same ship, as a matter of fact – which may have caused the initial breed confusion just as it did with Nigerian Dwarf and Pygmy goats.
+The first Sable dairy goats arrived in the United States at the same time as their Saneen peers.
+On the same ship, as a matter of fact – which may have caused the initial breed confusion just as it did with Nigerian Dwarf and Pygmy goats.

-Sables do not have the same light skin as Saneen dairy goats, making them far more hot climate hardy and skin cancer resistant than Saneen goats.
+Sables do not have the same light skin as Saneen dairy goats, making them far more hot climate hardy and skin cancer-resistant than Saneen goats.

 These quality milkers are capable of producing between 610 and 5,490 pounds of milk annually.

 They are medium in size and have ears that are erect and turned slightly forward that makes them appear to be a bonnet on the head.

 The coat har ranges from short to long and tends to flow slightly away from the body to create a slightly fringed look.

-Goats of this breed have only a moderate daily milk yield of about 5 pints, but its rich butterfat and protein content make is a delight to those who consume it and a highly marketable dairy goat product.
+Goats of this breed have only a moderate daily milk yield of about 5 pints, but its rich butterfat and protein content make it a delight to those who consume it and a highly marketable dairy goat product.

 Goat Milk Cycle Facts

 Mature female dairy goats cannot be milked until they have produced kids.
 Once a doe produces kids she is considered a nanny goat.

 It is possible to milk a goat while she is still nursing one or more kids – typically.
 A nanny goat is capable of holding back enough of her milk to satisfy her nursing needs while being milked.

 A good dairy goat should be able to provide milk for 12 months, as long as she is milked daily.
 When the nanny goat gets closer to the end of her milking cycle the milk will develop both a sour taste and smell.

-A top quality milk goat should be able to provide her keepers with at least six but up to 12 pounds of milk per day during her lactation period.
+A top-quality milk goat should be able to provide her keepers with at least six but up to 12 pounds of milk per day during her lactation period.

 To ensure the family will constantly have a fresh supply of milk on hand, especially if raising a miniature dairy goat breed, keep a three nanny to one Billy goat ratio.

-But, cattle take up far more space to house, feed, and almost also requires a more substantial investment when purchasing.
+But, cattle take up far more space to house, and feed, and almost also require a more substantial investment when purchasing.